joshpwrk/DAOism/README.md

 ## For dApp interface repo go to:
 https://github.com/dappbeast/daoism

+## The Why:
+With on-chain ZK-SNARK verifiers, it's possible to make provable claims about employee salaries without revealing their salaries to the public.
+This has a couple very interesting usecases:
+1. Negotiations and competitiveness: provably share the average salary per contributor role without sharing individual salaries
+2. Equity: share salary ranges based on demographics and roles, thus proving equal pay without revealing sensitive details
+3. Undercollateralized loans: submit salary proofs to decentralized lending protocols like Aave to get more attractive loans due to better credit worthiness
+4. Sybil resistance: use these contracts to prove humanity

 ## WorkAgreement.sol:
 - allows creation / cancellation of employment contracts on-chain
 - the salary information is hashed with sha256(secret, salary)